SPAAM-community/wss-summer-school/docs/2022/resources.md

 ## Accessing Compute Nodes

-For the 2022 edition of the summer school, we will be using cloud computing nodes kindly provided by the German [deNBI infrastructure](https://www.denbi.de/cloud).

-For each confirmed participant, you will recieve your own node for the duration of the summer school.
-Registration links will be sent via email all participants, however detailed instructions on registration procedure can be seen [here](2022/denbi-registration)

 ## GitHub account

 Although the skills learnt in this workshop will be transferable between different platforms (e.g. GitLab, BitBucket etc.).
 This workshop will heavily use GitHub for training in `git`.
 Participants will need to create an account at [github.com](https://github.com) if they have not already done so.